CodingWith-Adam/javascript-animations-jack-o-lantern/README.md

 YouTube Link:
 (coming soon)

 In this exciting tutorial were going to learn how to animate using a series of images on a html canvas for a game.
-The solution that we create will be well architected and easy to understand.
-The code in this tutorial is 100% JavaScript with no frameworks.
+The code that we will write is going to be super clean and well architected.
+No Game development frameworks were used in this tutorial!

 The images used in this tutorial can be found at https://www.gameart2d.com/sprites.html